hashicorp/vault-secrets-operator/docs/threat-model/README.md

 * The Operator can optionally store and retrieve Vault tokens and secrets in Kubernetes Secrets (the Client Cache) within its own namespace.

 * The Operator may request Kubernetes service account tokens or other authentication data (stored in Kubernetes Secrets) from the API Server.
-It sends Vault secrets to the API Server for storage as Kubernetes Secrets. to be used by workload applications.
+It sends Vault secrets to the API Server for storage as Kubernetes Secrets to be used by workload applications.

 * The API Server stores and retrieves those Vault secrets as Kubernetes Secrets in etcd.